 Sowing seed directly in the soil during July and August will result in poor seed germination because the soil temperature is likely to be too high.
 However sowing can resume for a couple of weeks in September when the weather is cooler.

 For earlier crops compared to the sowing method above the seeds can sown with cloche protection.
-Place the cloches over the soil for a couple of weeks before the first sowing in the second week of March 2017.
+Place the cloches over the soil for a couple of weeks before the first sowing in.
 The method of sowing the seed is exactly as described above.
 Remove the cloches when the weather warms up, normally in about five weeks time.

 SOWING LETTUCE SEED IN POTS INDOORS